anne-d-wic/project-portfolio-analytics-dashboard/README.md

 3. Enrich the datasets for reporting use cases
 4. Build the data model in Power BI
 5. Design KPI-driven dashboard pages for executive and operational analysis

+### How the Data Is Rebuilt
+The reporting datasets used in this dashboard are rebuilt through a three-step Python workflow.
+The first script generates a realistic portfolio dataset, the second script validates consistency rules across the generated files, and the third script enriches the datasets with reporting-oriented fields used in the Power BI model.
+This approach makes the project reproducible and shows how raw simulated data can be turned into structured, analysis-ready inputs for portfolio reporting.

+### Transformation Logic
+Python is used to move the project from raw simulated records to analysis-ready reporting tables.
+This includes generating base entities, checking consistency across projects, milestones and risks, and enriching the data with fields that support KPI calculation, filtering and business interpretation in Power BI.
+The transformation flow can be summarized as follows: simulated source data -> sanity checks -> enriched reporting tables -> Power BI model -> dashboard analysis.
 </details>

+## Business Assumptions
+This project relies on a set of business assumptions designed to simulate a realistic PMO reporting environment.
+These assumptions include project status classification, milestone delay logic, budget variance calculation, and risk scoring rules used to flag high-risk projects.
+The objective is not to replicate a specific company's methodology, but to demonstrate how analytical rules can be structured to support portfolio-level monitoring, prioritization and escalation.

 ## Key Insights
 The dashboard is designed to support a portfolio-level reading of delivery performance rather than a purely descriptive project review.
 The main value of the analysis comes from identifying where execution pressure, delay concentration, and risk exposure intersect.